Energy saving home improvements

 The area-based schemes are designed and delivered by councils with local delivery partners.
 They target fuel-poor areas to provide energy efficiency measures to a large number of Scottish homes while delivering emission savings and helping reduce fuel poverty.

-Since 2013 we have helped to deliver energy efficiency measures to around 87,000 households.
-Including 2019/20 allocations we have made available £374 million to local authorities.
+Since 2013 we have helped to deliver energy efficiency measures to over 100,000 households.
+Including 2021/2022 allocations we have made available over £482 million to local authorities.

 Energy Efficient Scotland: Warmer Homes Scotland

-This national scheme was launched in September 2015 and since then it has helped over 18,000 fuel poor households across Scotland.
-It is worth at least £16 million per year for up to seven years.
-It is available to private sector households (tenants or owner-occupiers) who are living in or at risk of living in fuel poverty and who meet the qualifying eligibility criteria.
+This national scheme was launched in September 2015 and since then it has helped over 25,000 fuel-poor households across Scotland.
+It is available to households (owner-occupiers and some private rented sector tenants) who are living in or at risk of fuel poverty and who meet the qualifying eligibility criteria.

 Warmer Homes Scotland has a strong focus on heating and insulation measures to improve the energy efficiency of properties making them warmer and more affordable to heat.
-The scheme also includes microgeneration measures to offer a wider range of heating options to off-gas households.
-Additional renewable and enabling measures have recently been made available including ground source heat pumps, micro-wind, micro-hydro and micro-CHP systems that will be of particular benefit to those households in remote and rural areas who are not on the gas grid.
+Renewable and micro-generation measures have been made available, including ground source heat pumps, micro-wind, micro-hydro and micro-CHP systems.

-More information on the Home Energy Scotland Loan, including details on how to apply, is available from Energy Saving Trust.
+More information on the Home Energy Scotland Grant and Loan Scheme, including how to apply, is available from the Home Energy Scotland website.